Musodiq-adeyemo/MUSODIQ-ADEYEMO-ALTSCHOOL-BACKEND-PYTHON-SECOND-SEMESTER-EXAM-PROJECT/README.md

 ## __init__.py
 This file contains all the registration required for this project.
 It's used to return app, register auth, and main file.
 ## main.py
-This file contains all the BlogPost routes needed for this project posts such as creating a post, updating the post, deleting the post, and getting the post by (id, title, author).
+This file contains all the BlogPost routes needed for this project posts such as creating a post, updating the post, deleting the post, and getting the post by (id, user id, current_user_id).
 ## auth.py
 This file contains all the user authentication routes required for this project such as user registration, user login, user logout, contact page, etc.
 ## models.py